 On December 4, 2018, New York Attorney General Barbara D. Underwood announced a $4.95 million settlement with Oath, Inc. (formerly known as AOL), for violating the Children’s Online Privacy Protection Act (COPPA).
 This is the largest penalty in a COPPA enforcement case in U.S. history.

 Happy Halloween!
 I hope you enjoy this privacy cartoon about Halloween and Big Data.

+Blockchain is taking the world by storm.
+I am delighted to have the opportunity to interview Steve Shillingford, Founder and CEO of Anonyome Labs, a consumer privacy software company.
 Steve was previously at Oracle and Novell, then was President of Solera Networks before founding Anonyome.
 Steve speaks and writes extensively on identity management, cybersecurity, privacy, and […]

 This cartoon is about consent under the GDPR.
 Under the GDPR Article 6, consent is one of the six lawful bases to process personal data.
 Article 7 provides further guidance about consent, including the data subject’s right to withdraw consent.
 The meaning of what “consent” requires is most thoroughly stated in Recital 32: Consent should […]

 Privacy by design — or “Data Protection by Design” as it is referred to in the General Data Protection Regulation (GDPR) — is essential to meaningful privacy protection.
 Yet, it is often quite thin and incomplete.
 As I wrote a few years ago about privacy by design, “The ‘privacy’ the designers have in mind might be […]